lanhao34/LoHan/README.md

 pip install scikit-learn
 ```

-## Running LoHan
+### Running Ratel

-We provide a script to run LoHan.
+We provide a script to run Ratel.
 You can adjust the script to reproduce the results.

 ```shell
 bash run.sh
 ```

-### Limiting the Memory Size
+#### Limiting the Memory Size

 Experiments in Subsection V-B require adjusting the main memory capacity.
 Instead of manually adding and removing the machine's DRAM, you can consider pinning the main memory via huge page so that these memory spaces cannot be utilized by Ratel.